walkhighlands

 The Ayrshire Coastal Path is mostly very well served by public transport and can be walked a stage at a time.

-There are buses to the start and end of each stage, apart from Portencross (bus at West Kilbride) and Largs marina (bus at Largs) - in both cases the bus stop is close to the route a short distance along the trail.
+There are buses to the start and end of each stage, apart from Portencross (nearest bus is at West Kilbride).

 Additionally, trains serve Girvan, Ayr, Troon, Irvine, Ardrossan, West Kilbride, Largs and Wemyss Bay by the end of the trail.